Lyndhurst, Hampshire: Transport links

-The village is the meeting point of the A35, which runs NE to SW between Southampton and Bournemouth, and the A337 which runs north to south between Cadnam on the M27, and Lymington, a ferry port for the Isle of Wight on the south coast.
+The village is the meeting point of the A35, which runs northeast to southwest between Southampton and Bournemouth, and the A337 which runs north to south between Cadnam on the M27, and Lymington, a ferry port for the Isle of Wight on the south coast.
 To deal with the large volume of traffic through the village, there is a one-way system.
-This in effect turns the major roads of the village into a traffic circle.
-In summer the traffic through the village increases hugely because of the tourists.
-This can create queues into the village from all directions.
+This in effect turns the major roads of the village into a roundabout.

 It has long been mooted that the solution to Lyndhurst's traffic problem is to build a bypass through the surrounding National Park forest land.
 In 1947 the Government's Baker Report accepted that a bypass might be necessary, and provision was made in the New Forest Act 1949 to construct roads through the forest with the consent of the Verderers.
 Public inquiries were held in 1975 and 1983.
 On both occasions the various routes proposed by the county council were opposed by the Verderers as being detrimental to the environment.
 The Verderers stated that they would not oppose a less harmful route.

 The last serious attempt at a Lyndhurst Bypass Bill was rejected in July 1988.
 In 2006 Lyndhurst Parish Council again called for a bypass, and proposed that the road followed the route suggested in 1983 but with a 400 m cut-and-cover tunnel.